libratbag/ratbagd/README.md

     sudo cp ratbagd.service /etc/systemd/system/ratbagd.service

-The files are installed into the prefix by make install, see also the configure switches ---with-systemd-uint-dir and --with-dbus-root-dir.
+The files are installed into the prefix by make install, see also the configure switches ---with-systemd-unit-dir, --with-dbus-services-dir and --with-dbus-config-dir.
 Developers are encouraged to simply symlink to the files in the git repository.